Taxation

 Subsidies are given for interest on loans for private housing and for education.
 No subsidy is granted for private consumer loans.

-Interest subsidy is only given to loans for houses in the Faroe Islands in which the owner lives.
+Interest subsidy is only given to loans for houses in the Faroe Islands in which the owner is residing.

 The subsidy is 35 percent of the interest.
 Subsidy for loans for private housing can be granted for interest up to DKK 100,000.